geneichinose/capstone_project_24_1_report/README.md

 ![svc_confusion_matrix.png](plots/svc_confusion_matrix.png)

 <I>Confusion matrix for SVC classifier.
-Only 3 ex-class are missclassified, predicted as eq-class.
+Only 3 ex-class are misclassified, predicted as eq-class.
 That is the best metric compared to all others (see all confusion matrix in Jupyter notebook).
-There are 32 false alarms (eq-class prediced at ex-26 and co-6).
+There are 32 false alarms (eq-class predicted at ex-26 and co-6).
 The 26 ex-class false alarms are more concerning because it increases workload; however, analysts are supposed to look at everything anyway.</I>

 #### ROC for SVC

 ![svc_roc.png](plots/svc_roc.png)

 <I>Receiver-operator curve (ROC) for SVC classifier.
-We see that the area under the curve (AUC) is 0.98-1.0 for all classes which is very good.</I>
+We note that the area under the curve (AUC) is 0.98-1.0 for all classes which are high scores.</I>

 #### PRC for SVC